utsav-saksena/riddle-diary-app/README.md

 - DO NOT browse the internet using the same browser session that you run the app.

 ## How I made this
-One evening's worth of vibecoding with Anthropic's Claude Haiku 3.5 and Google's Gemini 2.5 Flash! <3
+One evening's worth of 'vibecoding' with Anthropic's Claude Haiku 3.5 and Google's Gemini 2.5 Flash!